grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 ## Example output

-An aggregated summary of all _built-in_ and custom metrics outputs to `stdout` when you run a test.:
+An aggregated summary of all _built-in_ and custom metrics outputs to `stdout` when you run a test:

 <CodeGroup lineNumbers={[true]}>